How to do ISR and advanced caching with Astro

 ---

-This sets the cache tag to the page slug, with in this example is the object ID.
+This sets the cache tag to the page slug, which in this example is the object ID.
 When the book is updated, the cache for this page is invalidated.

 Next you can use a webhook to revalidate the cache for this page when the book is updated: